Note: see session law sections for effective dates.

-(a) The vehicle services operating account is created in the special revenue fund, consisting of all money from the vehicle services fees specified in chapters 168, 168A, and 168D, and any other money otherwise donated, allotted, appropriated, or legislated to this account.
+(a) The vehicle services operating account is created in the special revenue fund, consisting of all money from the vehicle services fees specified in chapters 168, 168A, and 168D, and any other money donated, allotted, transferred, or otherwise provided to the account.

 (1) designing, producing, issuing, and mailing vehicle registrations, plates, emblems, and titles;

 (2) collecting title and registration taxes and fees;